-Target 3.1: Take every opportunity to enhance Biodiversity and green infrastructure by embedding a Biodiversity net gain principle at the design stage for all development, in line with the Local Plan and the government's decision to mandate the Biodiversity Net Gain principle through the planning process.
+opportunities for nature and maximizes the Biodiversity resource across the Borough.
+Target Progress Target 3.1: Take every opportunity to enhance Biodiversity and green infrastructure by embedding a Biodiversity net gain principle at the design stage for all development, in line with the Local Plan and the government's decision to mandate the Biodiversity Net Gain principle through the planning process.
 This should include and emphasis on maintaining habitat connectivity throughout the borough via the implementation of a green infrastructure policy.
+BNG is now mandatory in most planning applications.
+In line with the Local Plan, opportunities to recover nature within the Borough will be prioritised.
+A new target will be to register Epsom & Ewell owned land to be habitat banks to realise much needed funding to assist with habitat management.
 Target 3.2: Retain and develop in-house ecological advice to the Council to assist in implementing the Local Plan, ensuring development in the Borough achieves measurable net gains for Biodiversity.

-Target 3.3: Establish a Borough wide way of recording and monitoring the Biodiversity losses and gains due to development.
+Target 3.3: Establish a Borough wide way of recording and monitoring the Biodiversity losses Ecologist role has been reassessed recently and is a key part of the place development team in providing ecological advice.
+Following the implementation of BNG, many more applications will need to be assessed, which may lead to further resource requirements.
+This will be part of the process in delivering BNG and information will need to be recorded and gains due to development. when providing our Biodiversity report every 5 yrs.

-Target 3.4: Data gathered regarding Biodiversity from the ecological reports needed to determine planning permission to be made available and shared with Surrey Biological Records Centre and other partners.
+- Target 3.4: Data gathered regarding Biodiversity from the ecological reports needed to determine planning permission to be made available and shared with Surrey Biological Records Centre and other partners, to enable better decision making. - Bat records are stored on the EEBC database.
+Future progress still to be made on sharing data, subject to privacy concerns.